 16. Disorderly Conduct – Conduct that infringes on the rights, safety or dignity of others.

 17. Abuse of Technology – Theft, misuse, or other abuse of technology facilities, technological systems, and resources belonging to the University or any individual.
 This includes, but is not limited to, any violation of the Appropriate Use Policy for Information Technology.

-18. Unauthorized Recordings – Any unauthorized audio or visual recordings of any person while on University premises without his/her prior knowledge, or without his/her effective consent when such a recording is likely to violate reasonable expectations of privacy or to cause or causes injury and/or distress.
+18. Unauthorized Recordings – Any unauthorized audio or visual recordings of any person while on University premises without their prior knowledge, or without their effective consent when such a recording is likely to violate reasonable expectations of privacy or to cause or causes injury and/or distress.
 This includes, but is not limited to, surreptitiously taking pictures of another person in an intimate situation or in a gym, locker room, or restroom.
 In addition recordings of lectures or presentations may only be made with consent from the presenter.

 C. Violation of Law and University Discipline

 1. University disciplinary proceedings may be instituted against a student charged with conduct that potentially violates both the criminal law and this Student Code (that is, if both possible violations result from the same factual situation) without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
 Proceedings under this Student Code may be carried out prior to, simultaneously with, or following public civil or criminal proceedings at the discretion of the Vice President for Enrollment Management and Student Affairs.
 Determinations made or sanctions imposed under this Student Code may be subject to change according to University standards, depending on criminal court findings, as determined by the University.